 The death of a friend or family member can be an emotional time.
-The last thing you may want to consider is how to deal with the deceased person’s property.
-The law pertaining to California probate proceedings provides a process for this in the state’s probate code.
+The last thing you may want to consider is how to deal with the deceased person’s property and having to deal with complex California probate proceedings.
+The law governing California probate provides a process for this in California’s probate code.
 Ideally, this process is supposed to be an easy way to resolve the deceased’s estate and distribute his property to others in an orderly manner.
 In reality, the process is rarely easy.

-In addition, courts use probate proceedings to decide the validity of the deceased’s will, and which debts were owed at the time of death.
+In addition, courts use California probate proceedings to determine whether the decedent’s Will is valid, and to make sure decedent’s creditors are paid.
 The court also appoints a person to distribute any property according to a will, or if there is no will, according to the law.
-This appointed person also pays the debts of the deceased before making these distributions.
+This designated person will make sure they pay the debts of the deceased before making distributions to the heirs and beneficiaries.

 California Probate Proceedings and Non-Probate Options

 In California, before you can figure out if you need to go through probate court for personal property, you need to know the value of the deceased’s estate.
 If the value is above $150,000, then you would have to go through a probate proceeding in court.
-If the value is less than $150,000, you may qualify for an easier process of distributing the assets and paying the debts that allows you to avoid probate.
+If the value is less than $150,000, you may qualify for a more straightforward process of distributing the assets and paying the debts that allows you to avoid probate.
 Personal property does not include houses or land.
-There are other restrictions about what kind of property can be distributed in this way.
+There are other restrictions about what kind of property you can distribute in this way.

-Probate court can also be avoided when dealing with other types of property such as with life insurance payments, or with bank accounts or property that is owned jointly with the deceased.
-This is one of the advantages of creating a living trust; you can transfer property into a trust, and name beneficiaries who then avoid probate proceedings in receiving the trust property upon your death.
+An estate can avoid Probate court when dealing with other types of property such as with life insurance payments, or with bank accounts or property that is owned jointly with the deceased.
+Avoiding probate is one of the advantages of creating a living trust; you can transfer ownership of assets into a trust, and name beneficiaries.
+In other words, this process avoids probate proceedings and allows the trust beneficiaries to receive the trust property upon your death.

 The Filing Procedure for California Probate Proceedings

-Once you have determined you have to go through probate, the following steps have to be followed:
+Once you have determined you have to go through probate, you must follow the following steps:

 1. If the deceased left a will, the person who the will was left with has to file it with the court within thirty (30) days of death.
-A copy of the will is also sent to a person named in the will as an executor.
-If the person cannot be found or is unavailable, then the copy is sent to a named beneficiary in the will.
+Also, whoever has possession of the original will must send a copy of the will to the person named in the will as an executor.
+If the person cannot be found or is unavailable, then you must send a copy of the will to all beneficiaries named in the will.

 2. File the proper forms to start a probate case.

-Once the probate case is started by filing, the court clerk sets a date for the case to be heard.
-The person who filed the case must then make sure that notice is sent to anyone with an interest or right to a part of the deceased’s property.
-The person filing the case must also have notice published in a newspaper that is generally circulated.
+Once the personal representative files the probate petition, the court clerk sets a hearing date for the case.
+The person filing the case must make sure they send notice of the probate filing to anyone with an interest or right to a part of the deceased’s property.
+They must also have notice published in a local newspaper of general circulation.

-After a judge reviews the case, he appoints someone to take care of distributing the assets and paying the debts, this person is called an administrator or an executor.
-The executor or administrator gathers information on the estate’s property and debts, and the court determines how it will be divided.
+After a judge reviews the case, he appoints someone to take care of distributing the assets and paying the debts.
+This person is called an administrator or an executor.
+The executor or administrator gathers information about the estate’s property and debts, and the court determines how it will be divided.
 After the court reviews the distributions, they discharge the executor or administrator from their duties.
-If all debts have been paid and all property remaining has been properly distributed, then the case is over.
+If all debts are paid, and property properly distributed to the heirs, then the case is over.